 One of the most important cookie exchange rules is to make sure there are plenty of goodies to go around.
 Count your guests beforehand and ask that each person bring enough cookies.
 For example, we had 12 guests at our Christmas cookie exchange and asked that each person bring at least two-dozen cookies.
 That way, each person was able to collect two of each cookie flavor.
 This ensures that each person gets a decent serving of goodies to last through the holidays!

 After everyone has a chance to try each cookie flavor, take a vote!
 But, make sure that each guest only votes once, and they can’t vote for their own cookie.
 Then, count up the votes and announce the winner!
 You can even hand out a fun prize to the cookie champion, like a cookbook or a set of cookie cutters.
-We have an entire holiday gift guide where you can gather ideas!

 P.S.
 After counting our votes, the winner of our cookie exchange was the delicious chocolate meringues!